donavon/use-firebase-auth/README.md

 Here we either render the `AuthenticatedApp` or the `NonAuthenticatedApp` component.
 The `NonAuthenticatedApp` would be where we render the sign in page.

-Here's an example sign in page.
+Here's an example sign in page with a button that allows the user to sign in with their Google credentials.

 ```jsx
 import { useFirebaseAuth, AuthProvider } from '@use-firebase/auth';